nicole-tumi/indra-retrieval-assignment/README.md

 # Indra Retrieval Assignment — Product Search Prototype

+Hi!
+I wanted to build a **working end-to-end baseline** for product retrieval, focusing more on **clarity and execution** than on over-engineering.

+I tried to keep things simple:

+-   Make sure the **pipeline runs reliably**.
+-   Document everything clearly so **someone else (or future me)** can continue improving it.

 This project implements a simple e-commerce product search engine based on the **WANDS dataset (Wayfair)**.
 The goal was **not** to achieve a state-of-the-art model, but to: